alfonsoalba/web/about.md

 menu_order: 2
 ---

 I'm Alfonso.
 I'm currently working really hard on becoming a better version of myself, to grow as a person and become a better a professional.
+This blog is another step forward towards that new version.

 What do I do for a living?
-I'm a rails fullstack developer working in a relly cool project with a great team of people.
+I'm a Rails fullstack developer working in a really cool project with a great team of people.
 I'm also an IT trainer/teacher.
 I've developed a git course that is helping a lot of teams to stop struggling with git and start using it like pros!!